scipy/scipy/doc/source/tutorial/integrate.rst

  0.01908572 0.01529826 0.01219993 0.00968052 0.00764377 0.00600651
  0.00469765 0.00364769 0.00280179 0.00212679 0.0015935  0.00117682
  0.00095156]

+Further optimisation of the solution can be achieved by using a different integration method or by passing a jacobian matrix to the function.

 Solving a system with a banded Jacobian matrix